Boyd’s Crystal Art Glass: B in a diamond mark on glassware

 Just as their predecessor, Boyd also specialized in entirely handmade art glass including a variety of ornamental and novelty items.
 Many new molds were produced over the years.
 Whimseys, covered chicken or “hen-on-nest” dishes (three sizes, including a 5-inch hen, a 3-inch hen, and the smallest one – 2 & 1/2″ in length which is called the “chick salt”), small animal, character and vehicle figurines, open and covered salts, and toothpick holders are made by hand.

-Boyd's Crystal Art Glass: Boyd glass "chick salt" covered dish in lilac glass.
+Boyd's Crystal Art Glass: Boyd glass "chick salt" covered dish in lilac Neodymium glass.
 Photo courtesy of ebay seller "Dotdority".

 As mentioned above, Boyd’s has been very diligent in marking virtually all of their glassware with their “B within a diamond” trademark.